 But she couldn’t find the hat.
 After speaking to a salesperson, she was allowed into the storage room where she was able to find the hat she was looking for.
 Luckily, it was 30% off and she bought it.

-But once she bought it, Cheryl wondered why she was obsessed with it.
+Once she bought it, Cheryl wondered why she was obsessed with it.
 She asked what the hat was trying to tell her and realized that it was a symbol for a time when she used to have more care about her fashion.
 It was a symbol of what she was missing in her life, the person who loved classic outfits and dreamed of creating colorful clothing.

 It was time to give that side of herself the permission to Wake-Up!
 With this knowledge, she wasn’t going to throw away the career that she already had, but instead, she knew what she wanted to do.
 She wanted to learn how to sew and learn more about fashion, and design.